dimanikulin/dimanikulin/PublishWhat1_en.md

 ---

 # Criteria for Evaluating Publications
+Understanding the effectiveness of published works is paramount in today's digital landscape.
 Having posted numerous publications across seven different sites, I've identified several key criteria for determining the success and interest level of each publication:

 - **Number of Views**: The total number of times the publication has been viewed is a primary indicator of its reach and impact.